-COURSE OFFERINGS IN BUSINESS ADMINISTRATION Lower Division
+COURSE OFFERINGS IN BUSINESS ADMINISTRATION

 - 102. LEGAL ASPECTS OF BUSINESS TRANSACTIONS (4).
-Analysis of the legal process; functions and operations within a federal system; contracts, sales, agency. - 130.
-ESSENTIALS OF ACCOUNTING I (4).
+Analysis of the legal process; functions and operations within a federal system; contracts, sales, agency. - ESSENTIALS OF ACCOUNTING I (4).
 Preparation and use of accounting data; the accounting process; cases and problems. - 131.
 ESSENTIALS OF ACCOUNTING II (4).
 Continuation of Essentials of Accounting I. Prerequisite: Business Administration 130. - 170.
 INTRODUCTION TO COMPUTERS AND DATA PROCESSING (4).
 Introduction to computer systems with emphasis on the impact of computers and their use; elements of programming.
-(Same as Information Science 120) - 171.
-COBOL PROGRAMMING (4).
+(Same as Information Science 120) - COBOL PROGRAMMING (4).
 Computer programming for business applications, using the international business programming language COBOL.
-Prerequisites: Business Administration 170.
+Prerequisite: Business Administration 170.

-210. MANAGEMENT AND ORGANIZATIONAL THEORY (4).
-Integration of classical and behavioral approaches to management with emphasis upon human relations, informal organization, and motivation in both profit and non-profit organizations.

-- 211. PRODUCTION MANAGEMENT (4).
+- 210. MANAGEMENT AND ORGANIZATIONAL THEORY (4).
+Integration of classical and behavioral approaches to management with emphasis upon human relations, informal organization, and motivation in both profit and non-profit organizations. - 211.
+PRODUCTION MANAGEMENT (4).
 Analysis of the management function in the production area; methods used in planning, organizing, and controlling production.
-Prerequisite: Business Administration 210 and Business Administration 221. - 212.
+Prerequisite: Business Administration 210 and Business Administration 222. - 212.
 SMALL BUSINESS MANAGEMENT (4).
 Role of small business in the American economy; establishing, financing, and operating independent businesses.
 Prerequisite: Business Administration 210 and Consent of Instructor. - 213.
 PERSONNEL MANAGEMENT (4).
 Principles and practices with emphasis on selection, training, and evaluation of employees of both profit and non-profit organizations, with selective attention to relevant governmental regulations, grievance handling procedures, and labor-management relations.
 Prerequisite: Business Administration 210. - 214.
 ADVANCED MANAGEMENT (4).
 Current perspectives on advanced theories and strategies available to managers of modern complex organizations.
-Prerequisite: Business Administration 210. - 222.
+Prerequisite: Business Administration 210. - 215.
+ORGANIZATION AND MANAGEMENT DEVELOPMENT (4).
+Current trends in organizational and management development programs; program implementation and conduct; relationship of programs to organizational training needs and individual career development. - 216.
+LABOR AND INDUSTRIAL RELATIONS (4).
+The role of labor and industrial relations in the private firm; collective bargaining and union relationships for the manager and personnel specialist; labor union trends in the future. - 217.
+JOB DESIGN AND QUALITY OF WORK (4).
+The quality of work for blue and white collar employees; current trends in job design and implications for job satisfaction, alienation, etc.; socio-technical approaches to job design. - 222.
 INTRODUCTION TO BUSINESS STATISTICS (4).
 Probability theory, probability applications, random sampling; estimation, hypothesis testing, regression, and correlation.
 Prerequisite: Mathematics 102. - 223.
 INTRODUCTION TO OPERATIONS RESEARCH (4).
 Mathematical methods applied to management problems: elementary mathematical optimization models.
 Prerequisite: Business Administration 222. - 230.
 ACCOUNTING FOR PLANNING AND CONTROL (4).
 The use of accounting data in the analysis and control of business operations and in the management decision-making process.
 Prerequisite: Business Administration 130 and Economics 110. - 231.
 INTERMEDIATE ACCOUNTING I (4).
-The quantification, recording, and presentation of balance sheet and income statement items with emphasis on corporate organizations; statement of application of funds; cash flows, accounting theory; interpretation of financial statements; introduction of AICPA pronouncements.
-Prerequisite: Business Administration 131. - 232.
-INTERMEDIATE ACCOUNTING II (4).
-Continuation of Intermediate Accounting I. Prerequisite: Business Administration 231. - 234.
-INCOME TAX ACCOUNTING (4).
-Principles of federal income tax law, reference sources, limited practice in preparation of returns for individuals, proprietorships, partnerships, corporations; survey of estate and trust tax law.
-Prerequisite: Business Administration 131. - 235.
-AUDITING (4).
-Emphasis on public accounting profession, generally accepted auditing standards and procedures, professional ethics, and problems in working paper preparation and report writing; CPA exam auditing problems integrated with course.
-Prerequisite: Business Administration 232. - 237.
-COST ACCOUNTING (4).
-The nature, objectives, and procedure of cost accounting and control; job costing and process costing; joint product costing; standard costs; theories of cost allocation and absorption; uses of cost accounting data for management decisionmaking.
+The quantification, recording, and presentation of balance sheet and income statement items with emphasis on corporate organizations; statement of application of funds; cash flows; accounting theory; interpretation of financial statements; introduction of AICPA pronouncements.
 Prerequisite: Business Administration 131.